iri-impulse/PhotoboothPlugin/README.md

 #### Q: This looks neat!
 How do I install it?

-Install [XIVLauncher](https://goatcorp.github.io/), and ~~eagerly await this plugin's release in the testing channel, which you can enable in the "Experimental" tab of `/xlsettings`~~ stay tuned as I figure this out for the first time.
+Install [XIVLauncher](https://goatcorp.github.io/), and search for "Photobooth" in the plugin list once you're in game.

 #### Q: Can I create portraits that would be impossible in the default UI?

 No. Any portrait you make with this plugin could've been made with just the default UI, given patience, a good understanding of the camera, and good luck with the pause button.

+## Tips and Tricks

+Hover the (?) icon in the section headers for more information on the controls.
+Notably, on the top-down camera view:

+- Shift + left-click dragging the camera rotates it around the pivot, without changing the distance.
+- Right-click drag moves the camera and the pivot together.
+- Shift + right-click drag rotates the camera and the pivot around the character, which effectively turns the character in place.

+Remember, you can still use the regular portrait window controls for the things it does a good job at!

 ## Credits